Larimer Square, Denver

 1. Denver Art Museum

 Along with the architecture of internationally renowned visionaries Giò Ponti and Daniel Libeskind, the Denver Art Museum (DAM) is perhaps best known for its holdings in Native and Western American art.
 Though the DAM might lean heavily on its Rocky Mountain roots, its collections cover the entire spectrum.
-Seek out, for instance, Monet’s Waterloo Bridge and Sandy Skoglund’s startling large-scale installation Fox Games, depicting a fantastical dining room.
+Seek out, for instance, Monet’s Waterloo Bridge and Sandy Skoglund’s startling large-scale installation Fox Games, which depicts a fantastical dining room.
+The Denver Art Museum also now encompasses the Kirkland Museum of Fine & Decorative Arts, which adds to its renowned collection of decorative arts, with a specific focus on Colorado artists.

 2. Denver Botanic Gardens

 With dozens of horticulturally distinct collections set indoors and out on 20-plus acres, the Denver Botanic Gardens is an oasis in what is, after all, the high desert.
 Here you can peruse thousands of plant species from across the globe, from cacti to rainforest orchids.
-It’s also a cultural and educational center, regularly hosting art exhibits, plant shows, gardening classes, and more.
+It’s also a cultural and educational center, regularly hosting art exhibits, plant shows and gardening classes.
 As you explore, take a breather and check out glass wizard Dale Chihuly’s Colorado, which graces the pond in the Ellipse Garden.

 Advertising